lightsofapollo/php-bdd-demo/README.md

 In a new terminal tab/window start the server node (this actually talks to browsers)

     java -jar selenium-server-standalone-2.6.0.jar -role webdriver -hub http://localhost:4444/grid/register -port 5556

+## Important
+If you are on linux you may need the DISPLAY env set to :0 for selenium to run firefox correctly.

+    export DISPLAY=:0

 ### 3. Download the repository